10.3 Clinical Patient Care Mastery: Intake, Vitals, and General Care

 TaskExam expectation

-Procedure room setupCorrect supplies, expiration checks, clean or sterile field as required
+Procedure room setupCorrect supplies, check expiration dates, clean or sterile field as required

-Positioning and drapingAccess plus safety, privacy, fall-risk control, and provider direction
+Positioning and drapingProvide access plus safety, privacy, and fall-risk control under provider direction

-Wound careStandard precautions, drainage/skin observation, ordered dressing method, report infection signs
+Wound careStandard precautions, observe drainage and skin, use the ordered dressing, report infection signs

-Emergency responseActivate protocol, get help, retrieve equipment, document objectively after care
+Emergency responseActivate the protocol, get help, retrieve equipment, document objectively after care

 The Clinical Care Trap

-Many wrong answers sound active: give advice, finish the form, complete the draw, interpret the result, or reassure the patient.
-Those are wrong when the scenario contains abnormal symptoms, unclear orders, identity problems, or scope limits.
+Many wrong answers sound active and helpful: give advice, finish the form, complete the draw, interpret the result, or reassure the patient.
+Those become wrong the moment the scenario includes abnormal symptoms, unclear orders, identity problems, or scope limits.
 The safer CCMA answer protects first, then proceeds.
+When two answers both seem reasonable, choose the one that keeps the patient safest and stays inside the assistant role, even if it is slower.

 Exam Cue Table